I get asked this question alot.

 Did I charge this customer?

-Sometimes, the task just takes no time at all.
+This task took no time at all.

 And, sometimes, I just want to bless them.

-I may not want to charge a person for a small item if they are a first time customer.
+You may not want to charge a person for a small item if they are a first time customer.

-They always come back with more alterations the next time.
+In my experience, they always come back with more alterations the next time.

 So, when do you charge a minimum fee?

-You have to do what seems right and best for you.
+I think you have to do what seems right and best for you.

 I ask myself…”Do I feel comfortable charging for this?”